GaryAllanJackson/ExcelControlledAutomater/README.md

 ----------------------------------------------------------------------------------------------------------------
 Sample Excel CommandScripts.xlsx file.
 Tab must be named CommandScripts.
-Simple rule to remember, if you are interacting with an element, you must provided the Selector_type and Selector for that element.
+Simple rule to remember, if you are interacting with an element, you must provide the Selector_type and Selector for that element.
 If you are attempting to compare a value, you must provide the Expected value in the Expected column.
 The default value for comparing the URL after navigation is current_url.